melville1/coolbeans/README.md

-# CoolBeans - An example ecommerce website built on Django.
+# CoolBeans - A Prototype E-commerce Website Built on Django.

 ## A JTC-WOW Project Built by The Undefined Variables:

--Mel Morel
+- Mel Morel
--Christopher Schreiber
+- Christopher Schreiber
--Jon Wrenn
+- Jon Wrenn

 ### To start building the project, you must have python 3.x installed.